 Kenneth M. White is Lead Research Specialist in the Weathering Research Center of the 3M Corporate Research Analytical Laboratory.
 He is a recognized world leader in the weathering of polymers and has contributed to some of the most influential and well cited publications and presentations in this field.

 Lead Research Specialist, Weathering Research Center, 3M Corporate Research Analytical Laboratory

 James Pickett is now a consultant, having retired from GE Global Research after 33.5 years as a physical organic chemist.
 His work focuses on degradation, stabilization, testing, and lifetime prediction of plastics and coatings.
 He has over 60 issued US patents and has written over 50 peer reviewed papers and book chapters.

-Consultant and physical organic chemist (retired), GE Global Research
+Formerly, Consultant and Physical Organic Chemist, GE Global Research